YichaoOU/uditas_opt/README.md

 6. For unmapped reads,  `extract_unmapped_reads_amplicons` -> `analyze_alignments_genome_global` to identify mis-priming.
 Not sure why do they use global mapping.

 7. Summary of everything is in this file `results_summary_pivot.xlsx`

+# Basic QC

+1. Raw reads are first demultiplexed, the overall demultiplexing rate should > 90%.
+See `reports/report_overall.xls`.

+2. Then reads are trimmed, how many reads are left?
+See `multiqc_report.html`.

+3. Then reads are local aligned to the genome, what is the alignment rate, should > 90%.
+See `multiqc_report.html`.

+4. Then reads are mapped to the amplicons, what is the percentange of junction reads?
+What is the total number of junction reads, ideally, total junction reads after UMI collapse should > 10k.

+5. For reads that can't be mapped to the amplicons, they are global aligned to the genome, the mapping rate is an indicator for mis-priming events.
+See `multiqc_report.html`.